NVIDIA/gpu-monitoring-tools/README.md

 ...
 ```

-### Changing the Metrics
+### Changing Metrics

-With dcgm-exporter 2.0 you can configure which fields are collected by specifying a custom CSV file.
+With `dcgm-exporter` you can configure which fields are collected by specifying a custom CSV file.
-You will find the [default CSV file here](https://github.com/NVIDIA/gpu-monitoring-tools/blob/2.0.0-rc.12/etc/dcgm-exporter/default-counters.csv) and on your system or container at /etc/dcgm-exporter/default-counters.csv
+You will find the default CSV file under `etc/dcgm-exporter/default-counters.csv` in the repository, which is copied on your system or container at
+`/etc/dcgm-exporter/default-counters.csv`

 The format of this file is pretty straightforward:
 ```